FLNR-JINR/er/docs/decays.rst

 This approach is based on the ability of the user to write their own *Stepping Action* for transport and the ability to add new tracks with defined properties to the *track stack*.

-It allows to take into account energy losses of projectiles in the beam analysis system and the target.
+It allows to take into account energy losses of projectiles in the beam diagnostics system and the target.
 This is a necessity in low energy physics modeling.

 Interaction position